Relative (generalized) differential cohomology: Relative differential cohomology

 \subsection{Relative differential cohomology of type III}

-This definition generalizes to any cohomology theory the third one of the previous section.
-It is less interesting than the previous ones, but we put it anyway for completeness.
-We must require that a relative class is topologically trivial on $Y$, with no reference to any specific trivialization of the differential class. \begin{Def} If $(X, A)$ is a pair of smooth manifolds (even with boundary, in which case $A$ is a neat submanifold), $(Y, y_{0})$ a topological space with marked point, $V^{\bullet}$ a graded real vector space and $\kappa_{n} \in C^{n}(Y, y_{0}, V^{\bullet})$ a real singular cocycle, a \emph{relative differential function of type III} from $(X, A)$ to $(Y, y_{0}, \kappa_{n})$ is a triple $(f, h, \omega)$ such that: \begin{itemize} \item $(f, h, \omega)$ is a differential function $(f, h, \omega): X \rightarrow (Y, \kappa_{n})$; \item $f\vert_{A} = c_{y_{0}}$. \end{itemize} Homotopies are defined as in the previous cases. \end{Def}
+This definition is less interesting than the previous ones, but we put it anyway for completeness.
+We must require that a relative class is topologically trivial on $A$, with no reference to any specific trivialization of the differential class.
+Hence, with the same data of definition \ref{DiffFunct}, we define a \emph{relative differential function of type III} from $(X, A)$ to $(Y, y_{0}, \kappa_{n})$ as a differential function from $X$ to $(Y, \kappa_{n})$ such that $f\vert_{A} = c_{y_{0}}$.
+Homotopies are defined as in the previous cases.

-Even the group structure on $\hat{h}_{III}^{n}(X, A)$ is defined as in the previous cases.
 The corresponding long exact sequence is the following: